Top

 Weligama

 Weligama is also located in the south in a big bay with a wide and long beach.
-Compared to Ahangam it can be described rather as a town which means it has a bit more to offer in terms of shops and services.
-Its holiday infrastructure, including a Marriott hotel, attracts many tourists.
-However, it’s also a popular spot among digital nomads looking for a more vibrant vibe.
-You can surf along the whole bay, and there is a coworking space called Outpost.
+Compared to Ahangam, it can be described rather as a town, which means it has a bit more to offer in terms of shops and services.

-☀️ My opinion: for me, Weligama is too touristy, with many people coming here for vacation.
-It has a less authentic vibe than other smaller villages like Ahangama or Midigama.
-Also, the big beach in Weligama is not very clean with a lot of trash coming from the town and the fishing boats as well as stray dogs living on it.
-There is also an ugly river flowing into it.
-Of course, the bay is huge so you won’t feel any of this at first sight but seeing this doesn’t make you feel comfortable with the water quality.
-Despite its size, the bay can also get very crowded with hundreds of beginners bumping into one another.
+• Minus: since Weligama is a bigger town and a fishing spot, the big beach in Weligama is not very clean with a lot of trash coming from the town and the fishing boats as well as stray dogs living on it.
+There is also an ugly river flowing into the ocean.
+Of course, the bay is huge, so you won’t feel any of this at first sight, but seeing this doesn’t make you feel comfortable with the water quality.
+Despite its size, the surf spots in the bay can also get very crowded with hundreds of beginners bumping into one another.

 Ahangama

-Ahangama is located in the south of the island around 20 min. drive from Weligama.
+Ahangama is located in the south of the island, around 20 min. drive from Weligama.
 It has become very popular in recent years and is growing rapidly, adapting more and more to the needs of digital nomads with its fancy cafes, boutiques, and yoga studios.
-The area offers many surf spots along the coast and it already has two proper co-working spaces (FocuseHub and Nets).
-It’s smaller than Weligama and not so focused on parties so it’s a good fit for people looking for a calmer environment.
-It is also less touristy than Weligama since there is a limited amount of sandy beaches and no mainstream holiday infrastructure (only smaller boutique hotels) which gives it a more authentic vibe.

 ☀️ My opinion: We decided to stay in Ahangama because we were looking for a less mainstream place that would be more focused on digital nomads than tourists.
-And since the infrastructure of Ahanagma increased significantly in the last year it offered enough coworking spaces, restaurants, shops, etc. to comfortably live there.
-The only downside of Ahangama for us was the fact that the main road is super busy and it’s located right next to all the surf spots and the main restaurants and shops.
-In the beginning, every drive on it feels like a life-threatening experience but with time you get used to this.
-Because of that, it’s also not really possible to go anywhere for a walk since there are no sidewalks.
+And since the infrastructure of Ahanagma increased significantly in the last year, it offered enough coworking spaces, restaurants, shops, etc. to comfortably live there.

 Midigama